 10-month sentence for director after blaze

-Arcwood Recycling in Ilkeston has been fined £8,000 and ordered to pay costs of £7,500 for causing water discharge activity without the authorisation of an environmental permitThe company was also fined £42,000 for breaching fire safety regulations, while its director, Luke Barker, was sentenced to a 10-month custodial sentence and disqualified from being a director for eight years.
+Arcwood Recycling in Ilkeston has been fined £8,000 and ordered to pay costs of £7,500 for causing water discharge activity without the authorisation of an environmental permitThe company was also fined £42,000 for breaching fire safety regulations, while its director, Luke Barker, was sentenced to a 10-month custodial sentence and disqualified from being a director for eig

 Continue reading this with an IEMA membership